swagger-api/swaggerhub-maven-plugin/README.md

 * Download/upload API definitions from/to SwaggerHub.
 * Upload multiple API definitions at once.
 * Authenticate with an API key for restricted operations (for example, to download private definitions).
 * Automatically provision an SCM integration to update source control with changes made to definitions.
-(SwaggerHub SaaS only)
 * Supports YAML and JSON format for API definitions.
 * Connects to SwaggerHub SaaS by default, with an optional configuration to point to a local SwaggerHub On-Premise instance.

+SwaggerHub On-Premise users need v.
+1.20.0 to provision SCM integrations via SwaggerHub Maven plugin.

 ## Table of contents
 * [Example use cases](#example-use-cases)